ElectronicCats/puya-projects/README.md

 ## J-Link Connections to the Dev Board (Developing)

-**The development board can be programmed via SWD** (The J-link connections will depend on which J-Link and connector you are going to use).
+**The development board can be programmed via SWD by a J-Link** (The J-link connections will depend on which J-Link and connector you are going to use).
+### Using the J-Link PLUS Compact
 If you use the J-Link PLUS Compact:
 <p align="center">
    <img src="https://github.com/ElectronicCats/puya-projects/assets/44976441/90c8e64c-42e7-401e-ad5d-e81705bf7ebc" height="300"/>